What to Wear on a Long-Haul Flight: Comfortable Outfit Ideas

 If you’re looking for comfort and style, this is the ideal option and at a great price, too.
 These pants are made of 100% linen and keep you cool in warmer weather without sticking or causing extra bulk.

-In fashionable shades, including a striking olive color, the pants will go with other neutral colors, giving you a great capsule wardrobe addition.
+In fashionable shades, including a striking olive color, the pants pair well with other neutral colors, making them a great addition to your capsule wardrobe.

-The other plus point is how flexible these pants are, with a wide-legged design.
+Another plus point is their flexibility, thanks to their wide-legged design.
 This means they’re flattering for all, but they also fit a wide range of occasions you might encounter when traveling.
 The other plus point is that they’re machine washable, so there is no need for difficult cleaning!

 Wide-leg Or Loose Fitting Jeans